How To Apply

 The University of Minnesota College of Veterinary Medicine requires that all applicants, resident, and non-resident, submit their initial application via VMCAS.
 International applicants are considered for admission only if their pre-veterinary coursework has been completed at an accredited U.S. or Canadian college or university.

-VMCAS will begin accepting applications May 9, 2019 for the Class of 2024/program start fall 2023.
+VMCAS has been accepting applications since January 2022 for the Class of 2027/program start fall 2023.
 Please refer to AAVMC/VMCAS for more details.
-The application deadline is September 17, 2019 at 11:59 PM EST. This is a firm deadline and late applications are not considered.
+The application deadline is September 15, 2022.
+This is a firm deadline and late applications are not considered.
 View our application checklist for a summary of materials to submit with your application.

-The University of Minnesota does not utilize a supplemental application, but does require an additional application processing fee of $85 due on the same date as the application deadline.
-Applicants not submitting the University of Minnesota application processing fee will not be considered for admission.
-The application fee can be paid online with a credit or debit card, once the application cycle opens, by going to dvmpayment.ahc.umn.edu.
+The University of Minnesota does not utilize a supplemental application but does require an additional, non-refundable application processing fee of $85 payable online with a debit or credit card and is due on the same date as the application deadline.